YuanDaoze/GUI-Agents-Paper-List/README.md

     - 🔑 Key: [key1], [key2], [key3], etc.
     - 📖 TLDR: Brief summary of the paper.

-You can simply leave the paper name or the full formatted results in [Paper Collection](https://github.com/boyugou/GUI-Agents-Paper-List/issues/1).
-Or you are also welcomed to make a new PR.
+You can contribute by providing either the paper title or a fully formatted entry in [Paper Collection](https://github.com/boyugou/GUI-Agents-Paper-List/issues/1).
+You’re also welcome to open a new PR with your submission.

+For ease of use, feel free to use "auto_prompt.txt" alongside ChatGPT to help format your entry automatically.